lucia-auth/lucia/documentation/src/pages/sveltekit/api-reference/load-api.md

 ## getUser

 Gets the current user.
 This will await for parent load functions to finish when running in the server, and run immediately when running in the browser.
-For server load function, use [`validateRequest()`](/reference/api/server-api#validaterequest) and other server APIs.
+For server load functions, use [`validateRequest()`](/reference/api/server-api#validaterequest) and other server APIs.

 ```ts
 const getUser: (event: LoadEvent) => Promise<Readonly<User> | null>;